Skip to main content

 public relations, social media

-Social Media is the most recent example of how technology and communication has transformed the way companies can interact with the public, and its impact is hard to ignore.
+Social Media is the most recent example of how technology and communication has transformed the way companies can interact with the public to raise brand awareness, and its impact is hard to ignore.
 As one of the fastest-growing industries in the world, social media is used by billions of people and businesses globally and has left its mark on nearly every industry.

 Before digitization, public relations professionals primarily engaged with the public to announce new offerings and industry changes as the face of the organization.
 With the exponential growth of social media, public relations roles have become much more nuanced and responsibilities have evolved.
 Now, we must proactively and consistently engage in reputation management activities to monitor a business’ relationship with the public.